 Myth #1: Mammograms are painful.

-Truth: Everyone has a different pain threshold, but the compression or squeezing involved with a mammogram is often described as uncomfortable but not painful.
+Fact: Everyone has a different pain threshold, but the compression or squeezing involved with a mammogram is often described as uncomfortable but not painful.
 In most cases, the pressure or squeeze you feel only lasts a few seconds.

 “Most women rate the pain associated with mammograms to be minimal to moderate,” Dr. Loving said.
 “One study found that 94% of women would have a mammogram again, despite mammogram-associated pain.
 This conclusion suggests that the pain is not significant enough to deter women from the life-saving benefit of this test.”